 Julia Smith is an oncologist, but she is certified to do genetic counseling and testing.
 She referred me to a few different people.

-With the preventative mastectomy, there will be two surgeons working together to come up with the surgical and reconstruction plan.
-So Dr. Acharad who is a cancer oncologist and breast surgeon, she did my surgery along with Dr. Choi who is a plastic surgeon.
+With the preventative mastectomy, there will be 2 surgeons working together to come up with the surgical and reconstruction plan.
+Dr. Acharad, who is a cancer oncologist and breast surgeon, did my surgery along with Dr. Choi, who is a plastic surgeon.
 They’re both affiliated with NYU.
 They do the surgery together.

-That’s not the case for all patients, some have to go through what’s known as the expander process.
-That’s when they put in like a temporary implant under the skin in order to stretch the skin out to accommodate the implant down the road.
+That’s not the case for all patients.
+Some have to go through what’s known as the expander process.
+That’s when they put in a temporary implant under the skin in order to stretch the skin out to accommodate the implant down the road.